 2. Leverage the psychological effect of scratching tasks off.

 I'm a totally digital guy, so people find it hilarious that I carry around an old school to-do list like this still.

-I’ve tried all sorts of digital versions, many of them are good ... but they always managed to distract me more than help me.
-So over the course of six years (view my to-do list evolution here), I've resorted back to pen and paper for one main reason --- the scratch off.
+I've tried all sorts of digital versions, many of them are good ... but they always managed to distract me more than help me.
+So over the course of six years, I've resorted back to pen and paper for one main reason -- the scratch-off.

 We are creatures of habit.
 Just as we reward a dog by giving him a treat for doing something good, we can reward ourselves for getting stuff done.
 This leverages the psychological principle most of us learned in Psychology 101, called classical conditioning.

 So what's my reward?
 It's getting to scratch a task off my to-do list.
 There's something so rewarding about it, even after using this to-do list method for 6+ years.

 But most importantly, using pen and paper forces me to focus by using this trick.

 I get distracted easily.
 To avoid that, I grab a sheet of paper and cover all of the other tasks I'm not working on at that time.
 When I finish the first task, I scratch it off, then slide the paper down to the next task.